Arrow-07/NexoBT/README.md

 .1 it will have an external 2.4 GHz antenna.
 .2 it will be based on an esp chip
-.3 it will have mono DMX outputs or in any case balanced
+.3 it will have mono XLR outputs or in any case balanced

 I will also try to design a 3d case.